Environmental Policy & Planning

 Faculty, Facilities, and Resources

-The major is managed within the Department of Geography, but also has an advisory panel with one representative each from Anthropology, Geography, and Political Science, and a panel chair from Geography.
+The major is managed within the Department of Geography, but also has an advisory panel with representatives from Anthropology, Geography, and Political Science and a panel chair from Geography.

 Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.